©2014 Lynn Abbott

 But in the midst of it all, the Holy Spirit gently reminds of Christ’s analogy of the vine.
 Connected to Him, you and I grow.
 We produce fruit.
 It isn’t self-betterment or self-righting.
 And so there are no resentful comparisons.

-All of that self effort and self focus is unnecessary because my eyes are on the Gardener.
+When I abide or rest in Him, all of that self effort and self focus is unnecessary because my eyes are on the Gardener.
 I can’t work my way into Christian maturity.
-Yet, if I abide in Him, He tends to it.
+Yet, if I will surrender to Him, He tends to it.
 He promised.

 And again, my sense of humor creates a caricature…and I laugh at my own behavior.